-- (i) issuance of a verbal warning; - (ii) issuance of a reprimand in writing; - (iii) requirement to make a formal apology; - (iv) counselling or mandatory attendance at educational seminars on Discrimination or Harassment (as those terms are defined in the Non-Discrimination and Harassment Policy of the Society); - (v) a written reprimand delivered to the alleged offender (and placed in his or her personnel file if the alleged offender is Staff); - (vi) reporting to the Association of Professional Engineers in Ontario in the case of a serious infraction or a series of persistent infractions being committed by a licensed professional engineer that constitute professional misconduct as defined in Section 72 of the Professional Engineers Act, R.R.O.
+- (i) issuance of a verbal warning. - (ii) issuance of a reprimand in writing. - (iii) requirement to make a formal apology. - (iv) counselling or mandatory attendance at educational seminars on Discrimination or Harassment (as those terms are defined in the Non-Discrimination and Workplace Harassment Policy of the Society). - (v) a written reprimand delivered to the alleged offender (and placed in their personnel file if the alleged offender is Staff). - (vi) reporting to the Association of Professional Engineers in Ontario in the case of a serious infraction or a series of persistent infractions being committed by a licensed professional engineer that constitute professional misconduct as defined in Section 72 of the Professional Engineers Act, R.R.O.
 1990, Reg.
-941; - (vii) for Staff, termination for cause of his or her position of employment in, or contractual relationship with, the Society; - (viii) for a member of the Society, suspension or permanent termination of his or her membership in the Society; - (ix) for a director of the Society, proposal to the membership of the Society for his or her termination of office and removal as a director of the Society; - (x) for an officer of the Society, resolution by the board of directors of the Society for his or her removal from office; - (xi) for a committee or task force member of the Society, resolution by the board of directors of the Society for his or her removal from the position of appointment; - (xii) for a director, officer or member of the Society, notification to all members of the Society of the director's or officer's removal from office or suspension or termination as a member, as applicable, provided that no such notification is permitted until the expiry of the applicable appeal period, or if an appeal has been filed with the appeal committee, until a decision has been rendered by the appeal committee; or - (xiii) such other reasonable and prudent sanction or disciplinary measure as the CEO or the Executive Committee (or, until formed, the Ad Hoc Advisory Committee) of the Society (the "Executive Committee"), as applicable, may deem to be appropriate under the circumstances.
+941. - (vii) for Staff, paid suspension, unpaid suspension, and/or termination for because of their position of employment in, or contractual relationship with, the Society. - (viii) for a member of the Society, suspension, or permanent termination of their membership in the Society. - (ix) for a director of the Society, proposal to the membership of the Society for their termination of office and removal as a director of the Society. - (x) for an officer of the Society, resolution by the board of directors of the Society for their removal from office. - (xi) for a committee or task force member of the Society, resolution by the board of directors of the Society for their removal from the position of appointment. - (xii) for a director, officer or member of the Society, notification to all members of the Society of the director's or officer's removal from office or suspension or termination as a member, as applicable, provided that no such notification is permitted until the expiry of the applicable appeal period, or if an appeal has been filed with the appeal committee, until a decision has been rendered by the appeal committee; or - (xiii) such other reasonable and prudent sanction or disciplinary measure as the CEO or the Executive Committee (or, until formed, the Ad Hoc Advisory Committee) of the Society (the "Executive Committee"), as applicable, may deem to be appropriate under the circumstances.

-Sanctions and disciplinary measures imposed will depend on the severity of the concern or misconduct and the number of similar occurrences in the past.
+Sanctions and disciplinary measures imposed will depend on, among other factors, the severity of the concern or misconduct and the number of similar occurrences in the past.
 Except for termination of employment/membership/office or removal from position, any disciplinary measure may be repeated more than once, if necessary, at the Society's absolute discretion.